Sciarrino, harmonics, Paganini, Mendelssohn, and the otherworldly

 Mario Davidovsky passed away on August 23rd.
 I was invited to write this reminiscence for New Music Box.
 Text also below.

-[Edit: A passionate artist and person, and a fantastic composer, he was an imperfect but deeply committed citizen of the world.
+[A passionate artist and person, and a fantastic composer, Mario was an imperfect but deeply committed citizen of the world.
 He was a friend and a mentor to me, much like a loving grandfather.
-He was curious, supportive, and generous, but also sometimes exasperatingly dismissive.
+He was supportive and generous, but also sometimes exasperatingly dismissive.
 I was very fond of him, as I describe below, but I have my own integrity and mind, and many influences and personal associations.
 I admired many of Mario’s qualities (artistic and human), I learned a lot from him, and agreed with his belief in music’s ability to be emotionally communicative on its own, and that mass saleability isn’t necessarily a measure of artistic worth or excellence.
 I appreciated the love and support he doled out to me and many people.
 Some of his compositions, such as the Synchronisms, are well-known classics of 20th to 21st-century concert music.]

 I was reading various posts online and absorbing the news that Mario Davidovsky had died, when I received an email asking if I’d like to write a personal reminiscence for NewMusicBox.
 I was moved and said yes.
 As I thought about it in the days following, I felt I had pretty much summed up my thoughts on Mario’s music and values in an essay I wrote for celebrations of his 80th birthday.
 But I appreciate the chance to think more on his personality and my relationship with him, and to add to the wonderful flood of reminiscences, photos and stories about him.